FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

 Using the Clients
 -----------------

-Each client is an implementation of `ProxyClientInterface <../../../src/ProxyClient/ProxyClientInterface.php>`_.
+Each client is an implementation of :source:`ProxyClientInterface <src/ProxyClient/ProxyClientInterface.php>`.
 All other interfaces, ``PurgeInterface``, ``RefreshInterface`` and ``BanInterface`` extend this ``ProxyClientInterface``.
 So each client implements at least one of the three :ref:`invalidation methods <invalidation methods>` depending on the